zrepl/zrepl/README.md

   This is how `zrepl version` knows what version number to show.
   Your build system should set the `ldFlags` flags appropriately and add a prefix or suffix that indicates that the given zrepl binary is a distro build, not an official one.
 * Make sure you are informed about new zrepl versions, e.g. by subscribing to GitHub's release RSS feed.

-## Contributing Code

-* Open an issue when starting to hack on a new feature
-* Commits should reference the issue they are related to
-* Docs improvements not documenting new features do not require an issue.

-### Breaking Changes

-Backward-incompatible changes must be documented in the git commit message and are listed in `docs/changelog.rst`.

-### Glossary & Naming Inconsistencies

-In ZFS, *dataset* refers to the objects *filesystem*, *ZVOL* and *snapshot*. <br />
-However, we need a word for *filesystem* & *ZVOL* but not a snapshot, bookmark, etc.

-Toward the user, the following terminology is used:

-* **filesystem**: a ZFS filesystem or a ZVOL
-* **filesystem version**: a ZFS snapshot or a bookmark

-Sadly, the zrepl implementation is inconsistent in its use of these words: variables and types are often named *dataset* when they in fact refer to a *filesystem*.

-There will not be a big refactoring (an attempt was made, but it's destroying too much history without much gain).

-However, new contributions & patches should fix naming without further notice in the commit message.